-Free School Meals and Pupil Premium Please note - if you receive benefits, we would ask that you still register for Free School Meals with Surrey County Council as we then receive additional funding in school.
-If you think your child may be entitled to free school meals (i.e. you receive Income Support), please ask at the office for an application form.
+Please note - if you receive benefits, we would ask that you still register for Free School Meals with Surrey County Council as we then receive additional funding in school for our pupil premium children.
+Please ask at the office for an application form.
 Your request will be treated in strict confidence.

-12.35pm Afternoon registration begins.

-12.45pm Learning continues in the classrooms and outdoor areas.
+12.30pm Afternoon registration begins and learning continues in the classrooms and outdoor areas.

-3.15pm The school day ends.
+3.20pm The school gates are opened at 3.15pm and the school day ends at 3.20pm.
 Children leave from the classroom doors but only when their collecting adult is seen by the classroom staff.
-If for any reason there are changes for collection please let the school office and your class teacher know before 11am on the day.

 At Goldsworth we pride ourselves on the range of after-school clubs we provide for children.
-In the past these have included, sports, art, construction, music, gardening and cooking.
-These clubs are available for children from Year 1 onwards.
+In the past these have included sports, art, construction, music, gardening and cooking.
+These clubs are available for children from Reception onwards.
 Goldsworth Primary also provides wraparound care before and after school in our 'Wise Owl Club' in the Qube, purpose built premises on site.
-Please contact Nikki Cotet (Wise Owl Manager) for details of fees and availability of places.
+Please contact Dawn Durrant (Wise Owl Manager) for details of fees and availability of places.